dkrasne/visualizing_intertextuality/src/about.md

 <details>
 <summary>Click to view the code for the Author, Work, and Work Section selectors</summary>

+N.B.
+I have removed indications of separate code blocks from the following.

 ```js run=false
 // Create authors dropdown